thomas-young/CellCounting/README.md

 This will install all the dependencies specified in the `requirements.txt` file.

+### Step 4: Run the Application

+#### GUI
-Run 'python CellPointLabeler.py' and select a directory containing subdirectories with images and labels as shown below:
+To run the GUI, run the command 'python CellPointLabeler.py' and select a directory containing subdirectories with images and labels as shown below:

 ```
 ├── ground_truth